pavlovt/easy-html/README.md

 # Easy to write and understand templating language
-Simplified html-like template language exported to html.
+Simple template language which can be converted to html.
+It is intended to be used with Vue or Angular.

 The main idea is to be able to write clear and readable code because html contains too much boilerplate and it is very hard to understand its meaning.